Maxime-Drelon/cij-discord-time-tracker/README.md

     -d '{"login": "YOUR EMAIL HERE", "password": "YOUR PASSWORD HERE"}'
     ```

-    I don't know yet if and when the discord expires, if it does I will update this and automatically fetch one using this request
+    *I don't know yet if and when the discord expires, if it does I will update this and automatically fetch one using this request*

 4. **Set how often you want it to sync**:

-    The scripts was scheluded to run every 15 minutes for testing purposes, If you want to change it to something else you can refer to this [documentation](https://schedule.readthedocs.io/en/stable/index.html), and update it here
+    The scripts is scheluded to run every hour, If you want to change it to something else you can refer to this [documentation](https://schedule.readthedocs.io/en/stable/index.html), and update it here

     ```py
     if __name__ == "__main__":
-    schedule.every(15).minutes.do(sync_study_hours)
+    schedule.every().hour.do(sync_study_hours)

+    print("Scheduler started.
+Running every hour.")
     while True:
         schedule.run_pending()
         time.sleep(1)